Code-Institute-Submissions/milestone-project-98/README.md

 2. Navigation links

-   - These enable users to access the different pages of the website so they can easily find the content they are looking for.
+   - These enables users to access the different pages of the website so they can easily find the content they are looking for.

 3. Hero image